Crowds cheer as India launches a lander and rover to explore the moon’s south pole

-SRIHARIKOTA, India — (AP) — An Indian spacecraft blazed its way to the far side of the moon Friday in a follow-up mission to its failed effort nearly four years ago to land a rover softly on the lunar surface, the country’s space agency said.
+SRIHARIKOTA, India — (AP) — An Indian spacecraft blazed its way toward the far side of the moon Friday in a follow-up mission to its failed effort nearly four years ago to land a rover on the lunar surface, the country’s space agency said.

-Chandrayaan-3, the word for “moon craft” in Sanskrit, took off from a launch pad in Sriharikota in southern India with an orbiter, a lander and a rover, in a demonstration of India’s emerging space technology.
-The spacecraft is set to embark on a journey lasting slightly over a month before landing on the moon’s surface later in August.
+Chandrayaan-3, the word for “moon craft” in Sanskrit, took off from a launchpad in Sriharikota in southern India with an orbiter, a lander and a rover, in a demonstration of India’s emerging space technology.
+The spacecraft embarked on a journey that is expected to last slightly over a month before landing on the moon’s surface later in August.

 Applause and cheers swept through mission control at Satish Dhawan Space Center, where the Indian Space Research Organization’s engineers and scientists celebrated as they monitored the launch of the spacecraft.
 Thousands of Indians cheered outside the mission control center and waved the national flag as they watched the spacecraft rise into the sky.